 Our village centre has a rich array of shops, though no longer do we have a newsagents shop.
 However, Ye Olde Village Shoppe, our general store and the mainstay of the village, now sells newspapers as well as having a Post Office and selling just about everything under the Sun - in fact, if they don't sell it, it's not worth having :o)

 All things considered, we are very lucky to have such excellent facilities - and we are a friendly bunch too.
 Please take the opportunity to look round the site and then plan to visit - you won't be disappointed.
+If you want to find lost superannuation, and you want to find lost super - you can try aussiesuperfinder.com.au service.

 If you enjoy the site, please leave your name at the GUEST BOOK - don't worry, your details will NEVER be passed to anyone (they are just so I know someone's watching) - and if you want to ask any questions, feel free.